Fibery icon

 Useful for product teams that model work across Spaces, execute GraphQL queries, manage custom app endpoints, and clean up entities and uploaded files.

-These are example ways Snow can use Fibery when building apps with you.
-This list is meant to show examples, not document every possible capability.
-Connecting an account does not make Snow run these automatically on its own.
+These are the Fibery actions available to the apps you build with Snow.
+Connecting an account does not make Snow run these on its own.

 Count Entities by Type